 This experiment is all about crafting and anticipating your future by bringing today your unthinkable nightmares (and dreams) of tomorrow.

 How?
-By designing and running corporate-wide hackathons focused on extreme, unusual, apocalyptical, and why-not, funny challenges or situations.
+By designing and running corporate-wide simulation/ideation projects (or hackathons) focused on extreme, unusual, apocalyptical, and why-not, funny challenges or situations.

 In this line of thought, the next stretch imagination exercise for finding innovative solutions for your company could (and should) go beyond the shortsighted denial-reinforcing goal of “how to strengthen our EBIDTA”.
 It should point out things like:

-· After a successful meeting with your top supplier, you have discovered that ALL of your customers have been abducted by an alien race from a distant planet.
+· After a successful meeting with your top supplier, you have discovered that ALL of your customers have replaced you for a nine-months-old startup and they swore they will NEVER come back.
 So, now you need to address a whole new audience.

-· Aliens are back, and this time they have given you $10 million for projects.
-What could you do it with and why?
+· Community Chest: your company has given you $10 million for projects.
+What could you do with it and why?

 All in all, it is a time for questioning this general tendency of denying the occurrence of a crisis or underestimating its magnitude.
 That rusty practice could only leave your organization with not so pleasant situations like this one: